Registered Nurse (RN) Med-Surg

 Ready for adventure?
 Whether you’re a fan of the outdoors or looking for entertainment, you’ll never run out of things to do while on assignment in Utah.
 Travel nursing jobs in Utah offer ample opportunities for both fun and relaxation

-Looking for outdoor entertainment during the winter months?
+Looking for outdoor entertainment during the colder months?
 Utah is known for its endless winter fun.
-Thousands of people flock to Utah in the winter to go skiing and snowboarding.
+Thousands of people flock to Utah each year to go skiing and snowboarding.
 If you’re not ready to expend that kind of energy, try snow tubing the slopes of Soldier Hollow.

 Are you an animal lover?
-For a relaxing trip, head to Antelope Island, a wildlife refuge near Salt Lake City, where the antelope and other wildlife are constantly roaming.
+For a relaxing trip, head to Antelope Island, a wildlife refuge near Salt Lake City where antelope and other wildlife are constantly roaming.
 Or spend a weekend “glamping” at Under Canvas, where you’ll be surrounded by sandstone cliffs and endless stars at night.

 If you’re looking for a weekend indoors, check out The Gateway in Salt Lake City.
 Here you’ll find a mix of everything — entertainment, shopping, nightlife, and more.
 During the summer months, The Gateway hosts weekly concerts, movie nights, and festivals galore.

-You could search the internet for “travel nursing jobs in Salt Lake City” or you could find your ideal travel nursing position by registering for a free profile on our website.
-Here, you’ll be able to see all the available nursing jobs in Utah, including Salt Lake City.
+You could spend time searching the internet for “travel nursing jobs in Salt Lake City,” or you could find your ideal travel nursing position by registering for a free profile on our website.
+It will allow you to see all the available nursing jobs in Utah, including Salt Lake City.

-If you don’t see anything you like, we’ll notify you anytime a job that matches your qualifications becomes available.
+If you don’t find anything you like, we’ll notify you anytime a job that matches your qualifications becomes available.

-Are you looking for a change of scenery and have heard nothing but good things about St. George, Utah?
-To find travel nursing assignments in St. George, all you have to do is create a free profile with Trusted Nurse Staffing.
+Are you looking for a change of scenery and have heard nothing but good things about Saint George, Utah?
+To find travel nursing assignments there, all you have to do is create a free profile with Trusted Nurse Staffing.
 From there, you can see a list of travel nursing jobs in Utah that match your qualifications and specialties.

-No open positions calling you?
-No worries, we’ll send you notifications anytime St. George travel nursing positions become available.
+No open positions speaking to you?
+No worries, we’ll send notifications anytime Saint George travel nursing positions become available.

-If you’re looking for travel nursing positions in Layton, Trusted Nurse Staffing can make the process a breeze.
-When you create a free profile on our website, you’ll gain access to all of the current travel nursing assignments in Layton.
+If you’re looking for travel nursing positions in West Jordan, Trusted Nurse Staffing can make the process a breeze.
+When you create a free profile on our website, you’ll gain access to all of the current travel nursing assignments in West Jordan.

 Finding the best travel nursing agency in Utah takes some research.
-We recommend you start your search by:
+We recommend you start by: